elaniin/AccountKit-Web-PHP/README.md

 # Facebook AccountKit using PHP
 This is a basic web project based in __PHP__ that help you to understand how __"Facebook AccountKit"__ works, you can use this project as a basic for a new project or you can take part of the code to facilitate the integration into an existing project.
+You can test this demo in the next link: http://bit.ly/23IN8le

 ![alt tag](https://elaniin.com/github/webAK1.png) ![alt tag](https://elaniin.com/github/webAK2.png) ![alt tag](https://elaniin.com/github/webAK3.png)